Jump to topic

 Program-Specific Resources

-Internal Medicine’s Resident Diversity and Inclusivity Council
+Internal Medicine’s Resident Diversity Equity and Inclusion Council

 The Penn State Internal Medicine Residency is committed to supporting and training resident physicians of all backgrounds.
-In doing so, the Diversity and Inclusivity Council aims to create a safe environment with acceptance and celebration of diversity, to provide for the needs of trainees with different heritages and traditions, to promote diversity education in the medical setting and to recruit resident physicians who are underrepresented in medicine or have unique backgrounds.
+In doing so, the Diversity Equity and Inclusion Council aims to create a safe environment with acceptance and celebration of diversity, to provide for the needs of trainees with different heritages and traditions, to promote diversity education in the medical setting and to recruit resident physicians who are underrepresented in medicine or have unique backgrounds.

 Here, diversity includes but is not limited to race, ethnicity, religion, gender or gender identification.